JeanMarieAries/check-netapp-volume/README.md

 #####On the Netapp host

 We need a SSH account to connect to the filer, with minimal privileges (for security reason).
-This can be done by create a Netapp role (associated with the 'df' command), a group and a user.
+This can be done by creating a Netapp role (associated with the 'df' command), a group and a user.

     Example :
         filer# useradmin role add only_ssh -a login-ssh